Iris psammocola: Taxonomy

-It was originally collected in the desert dunes of Baijiatan (White House Beach), near the city of Lingwu, in Ningxia on the 10 April 1959.
+It was originally collected in the desert dunes of Baijiatan (White House Beach), near the city of Lingwu, in Ningxia on 10 April 1959.

 It was first published and described by Yu Tang Zhao in 'Acta Phytotax.
 Sin.'
 Vol.30 Issue 2 on page 181 in 1992.

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 4 April 2003, then updated on 29 September 2008.

 It is listed in the Encyclopedia of Life.

 As of August 2015, Iris psammocola is not yet an accepted name by the RHS.

 Distribution and habitat

 It is native to temperate Asia.

 Range

 It is found in China, within the province of Ningxia.